elhomosiguiente/api-ai-unity/README.md

-# api.ai: Unity Plugin
+# Api.ai: Unity Plugin

-The Api.ai Unity Plugin makes it easy to integrate the [API.AI natural language processing API](http://api.ai) into your Unity project.
-Api.ai allows using voice commands and integration with dialog scenarios defined for a particular agent in Api.ai.
+The Api.ai Unity Plugin makes it easy to integrate the [Api.ai natural language processing API](http://api.ai) into your Unity project.
+Api.ai allows the use of voice commands and integration with dialog scenarios defined for a particular agent in Api.ai.

-Library provides simple programming interface for making text and voice requests to the API.AI service.
+The Library provides a simple programming interface for making text and voice requests to the Api.ai service.

 ## Getting started

-For using this Unity SDK you must have Unity installed on your computer.
+To use the Unity SDK you must have Unity installed on your computer.
 See [official website](http://unity3d.com) for details.

-Also see the [sample app](https://github.com/api-ai/api-ai-unity-sample) for the example of integration.
+Also see [sample app](https://github.com/api-ai/api-ai-unity-sample) for an example of integration.

 ### Installation